gustavohks2/pig-game/README.md

 ### Live Demo: https://gustavohks2.github.io/pig-game/

-I developed this game in order to absorb my knowledge on the matter, in this case, the front-end development, mostly in Javascript, so I based in this awesome complete Javascript Course that I highly recommend taking, it is really worth it.
+I developed this game in order to absorb my knowledge on the matter, in this case, the front-end development, mostly in Javascript, so I relied on this awesome complete Javascript Course that I highly recommend you taking, it is really worth the learning process of it.

 [https://www.udemy.com/the-complete-javascript-course/]